dalesgit/obsidian/test.md

 This is created in VSCode.
+I add some text.
+Why isn't this a new addition?